-This section analyzes the transmission channel from shocks that increase housing prices or quantities to the current account.
-First, Figures 6 and 7 illustrate the standard channel in open economy versions of Iacoviello (2005), for example Punzi (2013) or Ferrero (2015).
+This section analyzes the transmission channel from housing shocks to the current account.
+First, Figures 6 to 9 illustrate the standard channel in open economy versions of Iacoviello (2005), for example Punzi (2013) or Ferrero (2015).
 The figures differ in the persistence of the loan-to-value (LTV) shock.
+Also, to better illustrate the mechanisms, the figures compare the benchmark economy with a Small Open Economy (SOE) in which interest rates are constant and thus international bond markets do not clear.

-Insert Figures 6 and 7 here
+Insert Figures 6 to 9 around here